mko-x/docker-clamav/README.md

 Source [stackexchange.com](https://unix.stackexchange.com/questions/114709/how-to-reduce-clamav-memory-usage/278110#278110)

 It is obvious that an antivirus engine based on virus signatures will raise memory consumption over the time as it always has to check for **all** signatures.
 As the number of virus signatures grows daily, the amount of necessary memory will increase as well.

+## Error during DB update
+Several users are experiencing problems during the database updates (incremental,diff,initial).

+ClamaV is open source and the databases are provided by a network of mirrors that are hosted for free by some folks to support open source antivirus.

+In the past I ran into these database update errors and spent hours of investigation, just to find it working the next hour or the other day.
+Please think about race conditions, proxy or network misconfiguration and update cycles within the clamav update mirrors - **BEFORE(!)** opening an issue here.

+If you have an error related to the updates on your special OS, machine, iPad ;) or anything special else, first check the [FAQ to clamav troubleshooting](https://www.clamav.net/documents/troubleshooting-faq) and then the [virus database FAQ](https://www.clamav.net/documents/clamav-virus-database-faq.html).

+If you keep on getting errors you might try your own [private local mirror](https://www.clamav.net/documents/private-local-mirrors) easily.